Agile organisations move beyond organisation design to thrive in a VUCA future

 Nevertheless, the machine metaphor remains deeply entrenched in organisational theory and practice.2

-Beyond Organisation Design – organisations as living organisms within ecosystems
+Beyond Organisation Design – organisations as living human communities within ecosystems

 But some organisations have avoided the trap – or at least have minimised its constraining of agility – such as high-tech firms in which innovation has always been an established way of life.

-The most successful high-tech organisations have a culture of innovation based on a fundamentally different underlying metaphor not of machine to be designed and controlled but of living organism that exists within an organisational ecosystem.
+The most successful high-tech organisations have a culture of innovation based on a fundamentally different underlying metaphor not of machine to be designed and controlled but of living human community within an ecosystem.

 The valley ecosystem has produced some of the world’s most highly valued, innovative, high performance organisations, including Apple, Google and Netflix.